UofS-Pulse-Binfo/scripts/README.md

 ## Table of Contents

 ### Scripts
 Every time you add a script to this repository please add it's name and a short description here.
+Each script should be in it's own directory with the following naming format `[Author initials]-[descriptive name]` and a `README.md` must be included in that directory.
+The `link to script below` should link to the `README.md`.

 **Template:**
 ```